Sherif127/ansible-wordpress-deploy/README.md

 ## ⚙️ Features

-- 🔒 Secure MariaDB installation with root password setup
+- 🔒 Secures MariaDB root access and automates database/user creation for WordPress

-- 🧰 Automatic installation of Apache, PHP, and WordPress
+- ⚙️ Installs and configures Apache, PHP, and WordPress automatically

-- 🧱 Modular Ansible roles for better organization and reusability
+- 🧱 Uses modular Ansible roles for clean structure and easy maintenance

-- 🧑‍💻 Custom database and user creation for WordPress

-- ✅ OS-specific logic (supports Red Hat-based systems only)
+- 🔁 Supports changing Apache’s listening port (default changed to 88)

+- 🔐 Configures SELinux and firewalld to allow the new custom port

 - 📦 Handles Ansible collection dependencies

+- 🧑‍💻 Designed for Red Hat-based distributions only

 ## 🚀 How to Use